Psychology Curriculum

 self-image

 We can all develop a positive self-image, since happiness is our birthright.
 Each of us is unique in various ways, and therefore comparison contests are unwarranted.
-The healthier the image we create of ourselves (taking into account the changes we make in line with this, such as with nutrition, activity levels, and general self-care) the more integrated and happy we can become.
+The healthier the image we create of ourselves (taking into account the changes we make in line with this, such as with nutrition, physical fitness, and general self-care) the more integrated and happy we can become.
 Then, no limited or negative views of self work to inhibit us.
 We are free to smile and to enjoy our physical beings. =)

 self-worth